dvidsilva/vlc-shares/trunk/plugins/realdebrid/README.txt

  - wat.tv
  - wupload.com
  - abc.go.com
+ - sockshare.com

 For more infos, browse the project site at http://code.google.com/p/vlc-shares/

 /==========---
 | Changelog
 \==========---

+*** 0.1.5 ***
+ - sockshare.com
+ - uploaded.to pattern improved
+ - http/https accepted both in regex for some hosters

 *** 0.1.4 ***
  - new hosters: